 - Now you know all about VPNs!

-So to answer the question, do you need a VPN for travel in 2021?
+Do you need a VPN for travel in 2021?

 Yes!
 A VPN is an excellent idea for anyone traveling in 2021 so that your web traffic can be encrypted when you travel abroad, and so that you can access websites and apps like you would if you were home, without having your streaming services interrupted because of your actual location.

-The best VPN for travelling
+The best VPN for traveling

 We wrote this article to help you choose a VPN and evaluate if a VPN is right for your next trip.
 We wanted to note that we are affiliate partners with ExpressVPN and NordVPN.
 We believe that these are the two best VPNs on the market.